MMTrooper/A-New/README.md

 # A-New
-Just a place anyone can contribute ML stuff
+Just a place anyone can contribute ML stuff or any other programming stuff